 - Cheesy Mashed Potato Topped Shepherd’s Pie: Mashed potatoes atop a savory pie are delicious; cheesy mashed potatoes are kind of sublime.

 - Instant Pot Ziti “Lasagna” with Bolognese Sauce: The Instant Pot quickly makes cooked pasta, sauce, and cheese come together in a layered pasta dinner.

 Like this recipe?
 Pin it to your favorite board on Pinterest.Pin This

 - Nonstick cooking spray for the skillet

 - 1 ½ pounds lean ground beef

-- 1 tablespoon olive canola, vegetable, or peanut oil
+- 1 tablespoon olive oil, or canola, vegetable, or peanut oil

 - 2 onions chopped